armandfavrot/nh3pred/README.md

 ## Documentation

-A complete documentation for the `predict` function is available [here]
+A complete documentation for the `predict` function is available [here].

 ## Usage